chef/chef-web-docs/README.md

 See Hugo's [documentation](https://gohugo.io/hugo-modules/use-modules/#update-modules)
 for additional information about updating Hugo Modules.

+### Update chef-docs-theme module

+The theme for this site is sourced from [chef/chef-docs-theme](https://github.com/chef/chef-docs-theme).

+Run `make update_theme` to update the theme module and Node package dependencies.

 ### What if Hugo doesn't update a module

-Sometimes Hugo and Git can be a bit difficult and will not update a module cleanly or will leave references to older commits of a module in the go.sum file.
+Sometimes Hugo and Git are a bit difficult and won't update a module cleanly or will leave references to older commits of a module in the `go.sum` file.

-If you get an error indicating that a Git cannot find a repository that's already been added as a module, try restarting your computer.
+If you get an error indicating that Git can't find a repository that's already added as a module, try restarting your computer.

-If you are still having trouble, try rebuilding the go.mod and go.sum files:
+If you still having trouble, try rebuilding the `go.mod` and `go.sum` files:

-1. Delete the go.mod and go.sum files.
+1. Delete the `go.mod` and `go.sum` files.
-1. Re-initialize the Hugo modules, `hugo mod init github.com/chef/chef-web-docs` This will generate a new, blank go.mod file.
+1. Re-initialize the Hugo modules, `hugo mod init github.com/chef/chef-web-docs` This will generate a new, blank `go.mod` file.
 1. Update the references to the other GitHub repositories, `hugo mod get -u`.
 1. The previous step will update all modules to the latest commit of their source repositories.
-   If you don't want that, look at the git history of those files and manually edit the go.mod and go.sum files to keep the older commits for the modules that you don't want to update.
+   If you don't want that, look at the git history of those files and manually edit the `go.mod` and `go.sum` files to keep the older commits for the modules that you don't want to update.
 1. Run `hugo mod tidy`.
-This probably will not do anything on newly initialized go.mod and go.sum files, but it cannot hurt either.
+This probably won't do anything on newly initialized go.mod and `go.sum` files, but it can't hurt either.
 1. Vendor the modules in chef-web-docs, `hugo mod vendor`.

 ## Release notes